-The maximum number of paired hot HMA mixture samples required for acceptance of a lot day's production will not exceed four.
+The maximum number of paired hot HMA mixture samples required for acceptance of a lot will not exceed four.

-Paired Samples shall not be taken from the first 100 tons (100 Mg) of mix produced each day or the first 100 tons (100 Mg) of mix following a significant mix change.
+Paired samples shall not be taken from the first 100 tons (100 Mg) of mix produced each day or the first 100 tons (100 Mg) of mix following a significant mix change.

-The Contractor shall test the quality control sample of Eeach production paired sample shall be tested as follows:
+The Contractor shall test the quality control sample of each production paired sample as follows: